 Competence Team Embedded Platforms - finished

-The Competence Team Embedded Platforms is located at the Department of Embedded
+The Competence Team Embedded Platforms is located at the Research Group Embedded

 Systems, University of Applied Sciences Technikum Wien.

 The objective of the competence team is to extend the expertise of embedded platforms and their application.
 This includes hardware, software, operating systems, middleware, communication, networks, and distributed systems.
 Development tools like Integrated Development Environments (IDEs), compilers, and debuggers are another major concern.